greenriver/hmis-warehouse/docs/code_patterns_and_conventions.md

 ## Testing

-User factories if possible to create test objects rather than the active record classes themselves.
+Use factories if possible to create test objects rather than the active record classes themselves.
 This reduces boilerplate code in our tests.